muxlux/setgov.sh/README.md

 2) get script

-3) set to execute
+3) to allow only you/user to execute

-$ chmod 700 setgov.sh      #to allow only you/user to execute
+$ chmod 700 setgov.sh

-3)open terminal >
+4) open terminal >

 $ /path/to/setgov.sh